Purpose and Scope

 - We will strive to make healthy relationships a recognized characteristic of our church and the primary context for ministry to one another and the world.

-The Student Ministries Director is responsible to the Lead Pastor and the Council of Elders.
-He/She oveersees the Middle School and High School Team Leaders and through them, the Student Ministries staff.
+The Youth Pastor is responsible to the Lead Pastor and the Council of Elders.
+He/She oversees the Student Ministries staff.

 Desired qualifications, skills, and gifts